-The Company currently has a negative equity balance on the statement of financial position solely due to the mismatch in the accounting policies for the available-for-sale financial asset which is carried at fair value and the Capital Notes which are carried at amortised cost.
-Accordingly, changes in the fair value of the available-for-sale financial asset will increase or decrease the equity balance.
+The Company currently has a negative equity balance on the statement of financial position solely due to the mismatch in the accounting policies for the financial asset which is carried at fair value and the Capital Notes which are carried at amortised cost.
+Accordingly, changes in the fair value of the financial asset will increase or decrease the equity balance.
 However, due to the structure of the Company's assets and liabilities, particularly their back to back terms and conditions (notwithstanding the interest margin), any net exposure of the Company to market risk is deemed temporary as any change in the fair value of the Capital Notes are ultimately passed on to the holders.